NoahGJAC/cpp-compiler/hydrogen/notes.md

 Rules that define the syntax of programming languages.

 ### Production Rules
 Core of formal grammar.
-Production rules define how symbols should be replaced by sequences, like syntatic categories or constructs).
+Production rules define how symbols should be replaced by sequences, like syntactic categories or constructs.
 Used by parsers to construct parse trees and check the input.

 ## Parser